 Observation Identifiers, Observation Values, Interpretations and Comments

 Laboratory results fall into several broad categories or types of results.
 The first type of result is a quantitative measure of some property of a specimen and is typically numerical in nature.
 Often these numeric results are also associated with some sort of interpretation, typically in terms of the normality or abnormality of the measured quantity in relationship to a reference range or normal range.
 Another type of result is a qualitative result related to the testing of a specimen.
 This is typically coded or textual in nature.
-Qualitative results may actually be interpretations of more detailed quantitative measurement (see Section 7.4 CLSI Definitions – Quantitative, Semi-quantitative, Qualitative Results).
+Qualitative results may actually be interpretations of more detailed quantitative measurement (see Section Error!
+Reference source not found.
+Error!
+Reference source not found.).
 Both quantitative and qualitative results may have comments associated with them.
 These comments may provide additional clarification, information regarding how the result was obtained, etc.

 This guide assumes that LOINC is normally being used for the identification of observations if an appropriate LOINC code exists.
 Appropriate status is defined in the LOINC Manual Section 11.2 Classification of LOINC Term Status.
 LOINC identifiers can easily be classified as quantitative or qualitative.
 The LOINC scale property QN (quantitative) indicates that the LOINC identifier is quantitative.
 All other LOINC identifiers can be treated as qualitative for the purpose of this discussion.
 Those OBX’s associated with quantitative LOINC identifiers should be using OBX-5 with either the NM (numeric), SN (structured numeric), TS (timestamp), DT (date) or TM (time) data types.
 These quantitative results can be accompanied by an interpretation.
 Coded interpretations should be reported using OBX-8 (abnormal flags) when the values have been drawn from HL7 table 0078.